Additional information is also available on our "How do I...?" page.

 All education documents must be directly submitted by the educational institution or a third-party transcript provider designated by the institution as the official sole provider of its transcripts.
 The Office of the Professions cannot accept educational documents if submitted by the applicant.
 Return instructions are available on each form certifying professional or pre-professional education.

 In some instances, the Office of the Professions can accept electronic transmission of education documents.
-The Office of the Professions will accept official electronic transcripts from educational institutions (i.e., colleges/universities) or designated third-party transcript entities located in the United States provided that all of the following criteria is met:
+The Office of the Professions will accept official electronic transcripts from educational institutions (i.e., colleges/universities) or designated third-party transcript entities located in the United States, Canada and the Philippines provided that all of the following criteria is met:

 Any educational institution transcript submissions should be made electronically to DPLSEduc@nysed.gov.
 Do NOT use this email to submit a question, as we will be unable to provide a response.
 Submit a Contact Us Form for questions regarding specific applications or to check the status of a licensure application.